 Fragment analysis orders are placed on-line using the Genomics Core's dnaLIMS system.

 Core staff are available to assist with experimental design and to answer questions related to fragment analysis services.
 Arrangements for a meeting to discuss new or existing projects can be made by sending an email to Nathan Bivens, core director.

 - Submit 3.0 ul of amplified PCR product in a 500 ul tube.
 Lane standard will be added to each well by core staff.
-Generally, the data will be ready the same day the samples were processed.

 - When properly submitted each order receives an order number and each sample recieves a requisition number.
 Label tubes with the last three digits of the requisition number on the top of the tube.

 - Place samples in a plastic bag with the principle investigator's name written on the outside of the bag and order number.
 (Plastic bags are available outside of room 215, Life Science Center.

 - Place samples in refrigerator at Genomics Core drop-off location (in hallway across from room 211, Life Science Center).

 For example: Order #15759 has two sample; Requisition #289573 and Requisition #289574.
 Each tube is labeled with the last three digits of the requisition #.

 - Primer pairs should be chosen that are 15-30 nucleotides with similar melting temperatures.
 A GC content of 40-60% is recommended for increased melting temperature and annealing specificity.
 Also, primers should be checked for dimers and hairpin structures.
 Secondary structure check and Tm calculation can be performed using Oligo Analyzer 3.0 on the Integrated DNA Technologies web site.